-Called Christmas Tree Syndrome, Allergy Annals, Asthma and Immunology reported people will have an allergic reaction to either the smell of live trees from the pine resin or molds looked with success for in live trees.
+Called Christmas Tree Syndrome, Allergy Annals, Asthma and Immunology reported people will have an allergic reaction to either the smell of live trees from the pine resin or molds looked with success for in live trees. essential oil

 Conforming to report, within 3 live bringing weeks tree into a home, mold counts usually can notably increase.
 So, it was thought allergies were tree result pollen and weed killer applied to trees, before this study in 2011.